vcato/practical_tdd/README.md

    - Think through the design.
 Revise.
 Explore.
 This is just sketching.

 2. **Pick one minimal test/fix pair** from your draft
+   - Look at one line of code that you've drafted.
+Ask, "What is the simplest example that wouldn't work without it?"
    - Minimal: the simplest (fewest steps and code paths) test/fix where you can still verify all 4 states
-   - The "fix" is production code that requires a new test to verify it

-3. **Choose an activation mechanism**
+4. **Choose an activation mechanism**
    - Decide how you are going to turn the fix and test off and on.
    - This can be
      - Commenting out the code to turn it off, uncommenting it to turn it on
      - Using a preprocessor flag that guards the change and turning it on or off
      - Using test framework options, like a "skip" flag for a test.
-   - Use whatever approach makes sense to you.
+   - Use whatever approach makes sense to you for switching the fix and the test off and on.

-4. **Verify it through 4 states:**
+5. **Verify it through 4 states:**
    |                | **Test off**               | **Test on**                |
    |----------------|----------------------------|----------------------------|
    | **Fix off**    | **State I** (tests pass)   | **State III** (tests fail) |
    | **Fix on**     | **State II** (tests pass)  | **State IV** (tests pass)  |

+   -
+   - Use this same test scope for all 4 states.
-   - **Run all tests** for the module you're changing (not just the new test)
+   - Run all tests for the module you're changing (not just the new test).
-   - Use this same test scope for all 4 states
-   - Verify by toggling on/off
+   - Verify that the tests pass or fail and indicated for each state.
    - These states can be verified in any order, but the given order tends to work well.

    - **State I:** Both off → Must be green (no pre-existing failures)